 Annex I

-SPRFMO Reporting Form for Illegal Activity
+SPRFMO Reporting Form for Illegal, Unreported and Unregulated Fishing Activity

-Recalling SPRFMO CMM 04-2017 (IUU List) on Establishing a list of vessels presumed to have carried out illegal, unreported and unregulated fishing activities in the SPRFMO Convention Area, attached are details of illegal activity recorded in …………..
+Recalling SPRFMO CMM 04-2017 (IUU Vessel List) on Establishing a list of vessels presumed to have carried out illegal, unreported and unregulated fishing activities in the SPRFMO Convention Area, attached are details of IUU fishing activity recorded in …………..

 1. Details of Vessel